Galleass: Development

+Popularization

+Atlantic galleasses were also used in conjunction with carracks by Álvaro de Bazán the Younger to fight off pirates and privateers in the Atlantic, since these usually employed carracks and other sailing ships themselves, which could be rendered easy prey for galleasses in conditions of little to no wind.
+One of his captures in 1557 was a French galleass, the 19-gun, 200-ton La Crézen de Burdeos.
+However, with the end of the Italian Wars in 1559, Bazán was eventually required to redirect his efforts to the Mediterranean, where Ottomans and Barbary corsairs mainly used quicker galleys and galiots, leading him to replace his fleet by a similar squad of galleys.

 In 1561, Pedro Menéndez de Avilés designed and built 230-ton Atlantic galleasses inspired by Bazán the Elder, which received the name of galeones agalerados ("galleyed galleons").
 He formed a fleet of twelve, nicknamed the "Twelve Apostles", to protect the Spanish treasure fleets from French and English pirates and privateers, for which they exceeded expectations.
-However, their rows were eventually discarded as impractical when it was found out the ships would take water through the row-ports while rowing into the wind, and their cargo hold was also improved with an additional bridge.
+However, their rows were eventually discarded as impractical when it was found out the ships would take water through the row-ports while rowing into the wind.
+Their cargo hold was also improved with an additional bridge.
 As a result, their model evolved into the galeoncete, a fast, lighter galleon.
-In 1577, they were complemented with much larger galleasses and galleons designed by Cristóbal de Barros to serve as flagships.

-Spanish galleasses were also used in conjunction with carracks by Álvaro de Bazán the Younger to fight off pirates and privateers in the Atlantic, since these usually employed carracks and other sailing ships themselves, which could be rendered easy prey for galleasses in conditions of little to no wind.
-However, with the end of the Italian Wars, Spain eventually redirected their resources to the Mediterranean, where Ottomans and Barbary corsairs mainly used quicker galleys and galiots, leading Bazán to replace his fleet by a similar squad of galleys.
+Venice built a fleet of galleases again in 1564 by the hand of shipbuilder Francesco Bressan, using the hull of great galleasses which were added forecastles and aftcastles with heavier artillery.
+Their works were accelerated in 1567 with the worsening risk of an open war against the Ottoman Empire.
+The Grand Duchy of Tuscany also built two galleasses in preparation, although they lacked quality and were not fielded.
+Also in 1564, French admiral Gaspard de Coligny included a 200-ton Atlantic galleass in his expedition to Florida, where they built Fort Caroline.
+The settlement was destroyed by Menéndez de Avilés after one year.